 Philosophy of the Proposal

 knowledge of and ability to conduct the proposed

 research.
-The proposal should consist of the following:
+The proposal should consists of the following:

 (a) the context and background surrounding a particular